willfaught/paige/README.md

 The page date is the publish date, if it exists; otherwise, it's the creation date.

-Everything is stacked vertically in one column, and aligned to the center.
-The width of the header and footer is limited to 100 characters.
+Everything is stacked vertically in one column and aligned to the center.

-The width of the body is limited to 66 characters.
-List items are centered, with the page description underneath the page title, grouped by month and year, and sorted in descending order.
-List length is configured in `config.yaml`.
+List page items are the page title with the page description underneath, grouped by month and year, and sorted in descending order.
+Page list length is configured in `config.yaml`.

 The section menus in the header are activated if their section matches the current page.
 Pages directly under `content` match the section path